open-ephys/onix-docs/_sources/Hardware Guide/Datasheets/fmc-link-control.rst.txt

 *******************************************
 The **FMC Host Link Controller** is used to control and monitor DS90UB9x-based serialized connections to hubs connected to a host such as headstages and miniscopes.
-It can control power provided to those hubs and receives RF lock, CRC error, and other information.
+It can control the voltage provided to those hubs and receives RF lock, CRC error, and other diagnostic information.

 .. note::